nodejs/abi-stable-node/napi_from_js.md

 - `[in-out] argc`: Specifies the size of the provided `argv` array and receives the actual count of arguments.
-- `[out] argv`: Buffer to which the `napi_value` representing the arguments are copied
+- `[out] argv`: Buffer to which the `napi_value` representing the arguments are copied.
+If there are more arguments than the provided count, only the requested number of arguments are copied.
+If there are fewer arguments provided than claimed, the rest of `argv` is filled with `napi_value` values that represent `undefined`.
-- `[out] this`: Receives the JS `this` argument for the call
+- `[out] this`: Receives the JavaScript `this` argument for the call
 - `[out] data`: Receives the data pointer for the callback.

 #### Return value
 - `napi_ok` if the API succeeded.

 #### Description
-This is a convenience method that retrieves all relevant information from a `napi_callback_info` in a single call.
+This method is used within a callback function to retrieve details about the call like the arguments and the `this` pointer from a given callback info.

 ### *napi_is_construct_call*